domoar/CleanArchitectureTemplate/README.md

 Use

-1. Clone the repository

 ```bash
 git clone https://github.com/domoar/CleanArchitectureTemplate.git
 cd CleanArchitectureTemplate
 ```

-then customize via
+to clone the repository then customize with

 ```bash
 dotnet new cleanarch --name MyApp --SolutionName "MyApp"